Conartisttt/ORM-E-Commerce-Back-End/README.md

 * Use .env file to use environmental variables to connect with db using sequelize - DONE
 * Create Models - DONE
 * Create Model Associations - DONE
+* Seed database - DONE
-* Fill in unfinished routes to perform crud operations
+* Fill in unfinished routes to perform crud operations: post, put, delete
 *
 *
 *